philr/bzip2-windows/README.md

 - Build libbz2 as a DLL (`libbz2.dll`).
 - Dynamically link the executable outputs with `libbz2.dll` (by default the executables are statically linked).
 - Add a version resource to the executables and DLL.
+- Fix a 'not a normal file' error when using `bzip2.exe` to compress large files.

 ## PowerShell Script ##

 The PowerShell script, `Build-Bzip2.ps1`, performs the following actions:

-1. Downloads the bzip2 source from [http://www.bzip.org](http://www.bzip.org).
+1. Downloads the bzip2 source from [https://www.sourceware.org/bzip2/](https://www.sourceware.org/bzip2/).
-2. Extracts the source.
+2. Extracts and verifies the source.
 3. Applies the patches (see above).
 4. For the x86 and x64 architectures:
    1. Executes `nmake` to build bzip2.